inspec/inspec-aws/README.md

 ### Failure running "inspec exec" on my AWS profile

-If an error such occurs when running "inspec exec" on a newly created AWS profile, check that the GCP transport is being specified as below:
+If an error such occurs when running "inspec exec" on a newly created AWS profile, check that the AWS transport is being specified as below:

 ```
 $ inspec exec . -t aws://